 All teaching staff, providers, caregivers and individuals responsible for the direct care and supervision of children must complete the health and safety trainings.
 The trainings must meet Division of Family Development (DFD) requirements and standards and be documented and on file.
 New hires must complete training within two weeks of hire.
-Providers must complete Health and Safety Basic Training, is a sixhour online course offered in English and Spanish.

 ii.
-Describe any variations in the standard(s) by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), and the age of the children in care.
+Describe any variations in the standard(s) by category of care (i.e. Center, FCC, Inhome), licensing status (i.e. licensed, license-exempt), and the age of the children in care.

 iii.
 The Lead Agency must certify that the identified health and safety standard(s) is(are) in effect and enforced through monitoring.
 Provide the citation(s) for the standard(s), including citations for both licensed and license-exempt providers.
-DFD Instruction No.: 17-02-05